mitras2/photo_cloud_app/README.md

 # PhotoCloud App
 The PhotoCloud App aims to be a free and open source multi platform frontend for the [OpenPhotoCloud](https://github.com/mitras2/openPhotoCloudServer-Net) and in more time maybe even to more open photo platforms.

 ## Important
+**This Project is currently not maintained as I do not have the time to continue working on it**

 *This project is before alpha stage and absolutely not usable for production* Also i develop this app in my (very rare) spare time.
 So the development speed